pacmessica/Command-Center/server/README.md

 }
 ```

 Where the top-level `name` is the name of the organization, and `facilities` is a json array of facilities belonging to the organization.
-The `coord` array in each facility is the latitude and longitude where they are located.
+The `coord` array in each facility is the latitude and longitude of where they are located.

 Companies are fetched from the organization repository, which is currently implemented as a memory store based off a json file that is loaded into memory on startup.
 If an organization is not found, the repository returns a custom not found error.
 Currently the handler doesn't check the error type and always returns a 404